NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

    * - ``site_type``
      -
      - "suburban", "urban", "rural", "auto"
      - The type of site.
-If not provided, the OS-HPXML default is used.
+If not provided, the OS-HPXML default (see `HPXML Site <https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#hpxml-site>`_) is used.
    * - ``site_ground_conductivity``
      - Btu/hr-ft-F
      -
      - Conductivity of the ground soil.
-If not provided, the OS-HPXML default is used.
+If not provided, the OS-HPXML default (see `HPXML Site <https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#hpxml-site>`_) is used.
    * - ``site_iecc_zone``
      -
      - "1A", "1B", "1C", "2A", "2B", "2C", "3A", "3B", "3C", "4A", "4B", "4C", "5A", "5B", "5C", "6A", "6B", "6C", "7", "8", "auto"